avilum/secimport/README.md

 </p>

 `secimport` can be used to:
+- Trace which syscalls are called by each module in your code.
-- Confine/Restrict specific python modules inside your production environment.
+- Restrict specific python modules inside your production environment.
-  - Restrict 3rd party or open source modules in your code.
+  - 3rd party, open source or unsafe modules in your code.
 - Audit the flow of your python application at user-space/os/kernel level.
-- Kill the process upon violoation of a profile.
+- Kill or audit upon violoation of your specified behavior.
+Killing is optional.

 # Quick Start
 `secimport` can be used out of the box in the following ways: